Henil28P/Selenium-Software-Testing/README.md

 1. Each test class focuses on 1 area of the application - allows for easy navigation and the ability to find specific tests quickly and helps to keep test classes shorter and more concise.
 2. Group tests by feature - have sub-suites based on feature (allows for total separation of concerns and allows for more flexibility with running multiple suites of tests).
 3. Document tests - README, outlines details about tests, helps those unfamiliar with tests.

+- The Test Pyramid

+* It's the ideal way to structure tests
+* Different levels of testing
+* It's a visual representation intended to guide the coverage of tests that should exist at various levels within the application.

+It consists of 3 layers:

+1. Unit (bottom):

+- Hit the server, verify a result and test a single function.
+- They run in seconds
+- There should always be most unit tests

+2. Integration (middle) - service-level tests:

+- Involve testing multiple services and how they work together
+- Create their own data and are a bit slower
+- They run in the range of tens of seconds
+- There should be a decent amount of integration-level tests

+3. UI (top):

+- This is where Selenium tests belong
+- End-to-end user workflows are tested and mimic user actions
+- Run through the browser and are the slowest tests (minutes to run)
+- Most volatile

+Takeaway:

+- Selenium UI tests are valuable, but remember to consider other types of testing.
+- Avoid having a test suite full of Selenium tests.